wireapp/wire-server/docs/src/understand/single-sign-on/trouble-shooting.md

 ## Can I use the same SSO login code for multiple teams?

-Most SAML IdP products allow you to register arbitrary many apps for arbitrary many teams, by using as many different entity Ids.
+Most SAML IdP products allow you to register arbitrary many apps for arbitrary many teams, by using a different entity Id for each app/team.
 This is currently supported out of the box.

 If you don't have this option, ie. you need to serve two teams with an